AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 ``app`` key
 ###########

 Mandatory.
 Contains the name of the application.
-If the :code:`.yml` file uses ingredients from packages (e.g., :code:`.deb`), then the name must match the package name of the main executable.
+If the ``.yml`` file uses ingredients from packages (e.g., ``.deb``), then the name must match the package name of the main executable.

 Keys that enable ability to relocate
 ####################################

 Optional.
-Either :code:`binpatch: true` or :code:`union: true`.
+Either ``binpatch: true`` or ``union: true``.
 These keys enable workarounds that make it possible to run applications from different, changing places in the file system (i.e., make them relocateable) that are not made for this.
-For example, some applications contain hardcoded paths to a compile-time :code:`$PREFIX` such as :code:`/usr`.
+For example, some applications contain hardcoded paths to a compile-time ``$PREFIX`` such as ``/usr``.
 This is generally discouraged, and application authors are asked to use paths relative to the main executable instead.
 Libraries like *binreloc* exist to make this easier.
 Since many applications are not relocateable yet, there are workarounds which can be used by one of these keys:

-* :code:`binpatch: true`  indicates that binaries in the AppImage should be patched to replace the string :code:`/usr` by the string :code:`././`,  an :code:`AppRun` file should be put inside the AppImage that does a :code:`chdir()` to the :code:`usr/` directory of inside AppDir before executing the payload application.
-The net effect is this that applications can find their resources in the  :code:`usr/` directory inside the AppImage as long as they do not internally use :code:`chdir()` operations themselves.
+* ``binpatch: true``  indicates that binaries in the AppImage should be patched to replace the string ``/usr`` by the string ``././``,  an ``AppRun`` file should be put inside the AppImage that does a ``chdir()`` to the ``usr/`` directory of inside AppDir before executing the payload application.
+The net effect is this that applications can find their resources in the  ``usr/`` directory inside the AppImage as long as they do not internally use ``chdir()`` operations themselves.
-* :code:`union: true` indicates that an :code:`AppRun` file should be put inside the AppImage that tries to create the impression of a union file system, effectively creating the impression to the payload application that the contents of the AppImage are overlayed over :code:`/`.
-This can be achieved, e.g., using :code:`LD_PRELOAD` and a library that redirects file system calls.
+* ``union: true`` indicates that an ``AppRun`` file should be put inside the AppImage that tries to create the impression of a union file system, effectively creating the impression to the payload application that the contents of the AppImage are overlayed over ``/``.
+This can be achieved, e.g., using ``LD_PRELOAD`` and a library that redirects file system calls.
 This works as long as the payload application is a dynamically linked binary.

 Ingredients section
 +++++++++++++++++++

 Describes how to acquire the binary ingredients that go into the AppImage.
-Binary ingredients can be archives like :code:`.zip` files, packages like :code:`.deb` files or APT repositories like Debian package archives or PPAs.
+Binary ingredients can be archives like ``.zip`` files, packages like ``.deb`` files or APT repositories like Debian package archives or PPAs.

 .. note::
-    In the future, source ingredients could also be included in the :code:`.yml` file definition.
+    In the future, source ingredients could also be included in the ``.yml`` file definition.
 Source ingredients could include tarballs and Git repositories.
-It would probably be advantageous if we could share the definition with other formats like snapcraft's :code:`.yaml` files.
+It would probably be advantageous if we could share the definition with other formats like snapcraft's ``.yaml`` files.
 Proposals for this are welcome.

-:code:`.yml` files are supposed not to hardcode version numbers, but determine the latest version at runtime.
-If the  :code:`.yml` files describes the released version, it should determine the latest released version at runtime.
-If the  :code:`.yml` files describes the development version, it might reference the latest nightly or continuous build instead.
+``.yml`` files are supposed not to hardcode version numbers, but determine the latest version at runtime.
+If the  ``.yml`` files describes the released version, it should determine the latest released version at runtime.
+If the  ``.yml`` files describes the development version, it might reference the latest nightly or continuous build instead.

 Using ingredients from a binary archive